 Shop with a written list.
 Shop the internet and the discount stores.
 Shop for the lowest price.
 Hunt for discount coupons and use them.
 When visiting the stores, leave your credit cards at home.
 Bring only enough cash to buy what’s on your list.
 If it’s not on your list, put it back.
 Did you know that unplanned impulse shopping can cause us to spend three-times more money than we intended?

 What if you’ve already overspent?

-If you can’t return them and you’ve maxed out your credit cards, try this— squeeze a few more dollars out of your daily spending and send in a larger credit card payment each month.
+If you can’t return the less important gifts and you’ve maxed out your credit cards, try this—squeeze a few more dollars out of your daily spending and—send in a larger credit card payment each month.

 Did you know that if you owe $1,000 on a credit card charging 18 percent interest, and you send in only the $25 minimum monthly payment, it will take you 8 years to pay off that credit card?

 Think about your small daily purchases.
 What little luxuries could you cut down on, substitute, or give up?
-Could you make co ee and toast at home?
+Could you make coffee and toast at home for breakfast?
 Could you watch regular TV or a free movie after dinner?
 Give it a try.
 You’d have a few hundred dollars each month to pay down your debt.

 Bring home some extra cash.

 Then, cash in on your free time.
 Think of ways that you could help people.
-Could you run errands, shop, walk dogs, check in on the elderly, prepare meals, clean things, move things, fix things.
-Then, put the word out on social media that you’re available to help and your hourly fee is reasonable.
+Could you run errands, shop for groceries, walk dogs, check in on the elderly, prepare meals, clean things, move things, fix things?
+Put the word out on social media and charge a reasonable fee.

-Give it a try—sell your time or services online, do a good job, be friendly, charge a reasonable price—you could win repeat customers who can provide you with a steady stream of cash all year long.
+Give it a try.
+Offer your time or offer your services online, do a good job, be friendly, and charge a reasonable price.
+You could win repeat customers who can provide you with a steady stream of cash all year long.